embassy-rs/embassy/embassy-boot/nrf/README.md

-# embassy-boot-stm32
+# embassy-boot-nrf

 An [Embassy](https://embassy.dev) project.

-An adaptation of `embassy-boot` for STM32.
+An adaptation of `embassy-boot` for nRF.

 ## Features

+* Load applications with our without the softdevice.
 * Configure bootloader partitions based on linker script.
-* Load applications from active partition.
+* Using watchdog timer to detect application failure.

 ## Minimum supported Rust version (MSRV)

-`embassy-boot-stm32` requires Rust nightly to compile as it relies on async traits for interacting with the flash peripherals.
+`embassy-boot-nrf` requires Rust nightly to compile as it relies on async traits for interacting with the flash peripherals.

 ## License